josephmancuso/Mira/readme.md

 Unzip the download and put all the folder contents inside your root directory or folder you wish to install Mira into.

+Then run:

+    $ composer install

+Open up a browser and navigation to your localhost.

 ### Install a self-contained app

 inside the root of the project (where `cli.php` is located)